renanfranca/renanfranca.github.io/_posts/2022-09-03-deploy-jhipster-monolithic-angularjs-and-spring-boot-at-fly.io.md

 I am running my Baby Care App on fly.io since 03 September 2022, here is the link https://renanfranca.github.io/redirect/babycareapp.html.

-I accessing the app every day at least 10 times a day, I only got 5 downtime at the first week.
-After that me and my wife didn't notice any downtime 😊!
+I accessed the app every day at least 10 times a day, I only got 5 downtimes the first week.
+After that me, and my wife didn't notice any downtime 😊!
+It looks like the app was always warmed up and ready to receive requests.

-At the dashboard web app you can see a lot of information about your app: https://fly.io/dashboard.
+On the dashboard web app, you can see a lot of information about your app: https://fly.io/dashboard.
 My application constantly use 226 MB from the 232 MB available.
 In addition that, you can access the Grafana dashboard https://fly-metrics.net/ for awesome insight info 👏!

 I just wanna say thank you to the fly.io team to add this free high-quality free tier option!
-It has the bearing minimum for your mvp version and to use it to host your portfolio projects!
+It has the bearing minimum for your MVP version and to use it to host your portfolio projects!